tfiers/tomasfiers.net/content/posts/probabilistic-python.md

 date: 2018-06-28T16:45:16+02:00
 ---

-_I wrote this as an answer to a question in [the lab](https://kloostermanlab.org/) where I did my master's thesis.
-I posted a link introducing [Pyro](http://pyro.ai/examples/) to the lab chat, and the PI wondered about differences and limitations compared to [PyMC3](https://docs.pymc.io/index.html), the then used tool for statistical modelling in Python.
-When should you use Pyro, PyMC3, or still another tool?_
+_This post was sparked by a question in [the lab](https://kloostermanlab.org/) where I did my master's thesis.
+I had sent a link introducing [Pyro](http://pyro.ai/examples/) to the lab chat, and the PI wondered about differences and limitations compared to [PyMC3](https://docs.pymc.io/index.html), the 'classic' tool for statistical modelling in Python.
+When should you use Pyro, PyMC3, or something else still?_

 <!--more-->